Frequently Asked Questions about adding the Ridekick power boost trailer to your bike or recumbent trike

 Other electric assist systems use a 36v or 48v system.
 Why don't you?

 - Without giving up any power performance, 24 v is better for battery management and longevity.
-Our battery, controller, motor combination provides great torque in a more economical system.
+Our battery, controller, motor combination provides great torque in a more economical system for your bike or recumbent trike.

 What kind of motor do you use?

-- For this use, a brush motor is a great answer.
-Our motors have taken riders over 8000 miles and are still going strong!
+- In this design, a brush motor is a great answer.
+Our motors have taken riders over 25,000 miles and are still going strong!
+The 4 brush system has extended life brushes that keep powering for years of riding.

 Is it legal?